 Hike to Umpqua Hot Springs

 You must cross the footbridge over the North Umpqua River to the trail.
-Then turn right, proceed 0.1 miles to a junction.
+Then turn right, and proceed 0.1 miles to a junction.
 Turn to the right and start to climb a steep trail for 0.2 miles.
 Hiking poles are handy in this area because it is humid, slippery, and muddy.
 You should wear shoes with a good grip or a waterproof climbing sandal that will allow you to immerse yourself in the hot springs later.
-At the next fork turn right and climb a narrow trail for 0.2 miles.
+At the next fork, turn right and climb a narrow trail for 0.2 miles.
 At the final fork, take the path leading uphill and to the left.
 Look for the wooden shelter over the hot pool.

 The hike, while steep, is definitely short.
 It is a moderate, quarter-mile hike one way.
 It should take you 20 minutes to get to the pools.

-However, during the winter season, when the gate is closed, it is a 2-mile hike one way.
+However, when the gate is closed during the winter season, it is a 2-mile hike one way.

-Clothing Optional Hot Springs
+Clothing is Optional in Umpqua Hot Springs, Oregon

 The key to pure relaxation is not being surprised.
 So, you should know that the place is clothing-optional.
-You have to be prepared that people in the hot springs might be naked, or part-naked.
+You have to be prepared that people in the hot springs might be naked or part-naked.
 No one stares at you or snickers, and no one expresses surprise.
-People come here to relax, to enjoy nature, breathtaking scenery.
-Nudity is something familiar, and folks in Umpqua Hot Springs want to feel this pure nature all their senses.
+People come here to relax, to enjoy nature and breathtaking scenery.
+Nudity is something familiar, and folks in Umpqua Hot Springs want to feel this pure nature in all their senses.
 So, expect plenty of nudity.
 If you decide to stay in a swimsuit, it’s also okay.
 It is acceptable, so go with whichever makes you comfortable.
 Just relax and feel free in your decision and respect others.
 Go with a sense of humor and appreciation for nature.